PokeyManatee4/InfinityU/README.md

 ## Usage

-- Navigate through the menu using the D-pad or touchscreen.
+- Navigate through the menu using the D-pad.
-- Access settings and customization options from the main menu.
-- Explore additional features and enhancements designed to improve your overall gaming experience.

 ## Contributing